Conditional dominance in games with unawareness: Introductory Example

 We also indicated the normal-form information sets in Figure~\ref{modBoSNF} using the same color coding as for the corresponding information sets in Figure~\ref{modBoS}.
-Green belongs to Rowena only, purple to both players, and the blue arrow indicates that when Rowena chooses any strategy with action $n$, then Colin remains unaware of $M$ and his information set is in the lower tree $T'$.
-Here, the normal-form information set after Rowena chooses action $n$ in $T$ is the normal-form associated with the lower tree $T'$.
+Green belongs to Rowena only, purple to both players, and the blue arrow indicates that when Rowena chooses any strategy with action $n$, Colin remains unaware of $M$ and his information set is in the lower tree $T'$.
+Here, the normal-form information set after Rowena chooses action $n$ in $T$ is the entire normal form associated with the lower tree $T'$.